Generated 2026-06-24, viewed through the bent lens of Build to Think.

 Jump to any deep-dive below.
 Bold marks what changed since the last audit.

-Bench & footnotesVidMetaPrompt · smaller projects · the Build-to-Think scorecard
+Bench & footnotesVidMetaPrompt · smaller projects (now incl. godot/) · the Build-to-Think scorecard

 The Ongoing Headline: sf → sf.ummerr.com

 / — the atlas.
-A hand-drawn paper-and-ink map of San Francisco on MapLibre (no Mapbox token; OpenStreetMap data, free tier).
-DEM topography with hillshade and contours.
-Personal waypoints layered on top: the apartment (drawn as a blueberry), family, Equinox gyms, Google offices, and toggleable layers for cafes, bars, burritos, groceries, golf courses, parks, microclimate, and isochrones.
-Query-param “weather mode” and “golf mode” declutter the basemap.
-It is a relocation processed as a GIS project — the way to learn a city is to draw it.
+A hand-drawn paper-and-ink map of San Francisco on MapLibre (no Mapbox token; OpenStreetMap data, free tier), DEM topography with hillshade and contours, personal waypoints layered on top: the apartment as a blueberry, family, Equinox gyms, Google offices, and toggleable layers for cafes, bars, burritos, groceries, golf, parks, microclimate, isochrones.
+A relocation processed as a GIS project — the way to learn a city is to draw it.

 /rush — the driving game.
-A full 3D arcade racer in the lineage of SF Rush 2049, built as a single Astro client:only React island so Rapier’s WASM and Three.js never touch the server.
-The basemap’s LiDAR elevation becomes a heightfield collider you actually drive on.
-The feature list is absurd for one person: a garage of five vehicles (car, motorcycle, city bus, a Waymo robotaxi, a pickup), each with its own physics tuning; a damage model that crumples panels and dents roofs on the visible car body; skid ribbons, sparks, a boost meter that drains and recharges; collectible coins; stunt scoring with airtime combos and flip recovery; bloom/vignette/DOF post-FX; a topographic minimap with district warp buttons; and synthesized audio.
-Today (May 29) a pluggable MapDef system landed a second playable world — the Googleplex / Mountain View campus, with a spiral garage, a food truck, a volleyball net, and knockable trees.
+A full 3D arcade racer in the lineage of SF Rush 2049, built as a single Astro client:only React island so Rapier’s WASM and Three.js never touch the server, with the basemap’s LiDAR elevation as a heightfield collider you actually drive on.
+A garage of vehicles (car, motorcycle, bus, a Waymo robotaxi, a pickup, an e-bike), a panel-crumpling damage model, skid ribbons, a boost meter, stunt scoring, post-FX, a topographic minimap with district-warp buttons, and synthesized audio.

 Build to Think verdict.
 This is the thesis at full volume.
-There is no spec for “process a cross-country move” — there’s only the act of redrawing the city until it’s yours, then driving through it until it’s fun.
-The atlas is the author learning where he now lives; the racer is the author learning what it feels like to move through it.
+There is no spec for “process a cross-country move” — there’s only the act of redrawing the city until it’s yours, then driving through it until it’s fun, then adding traffic so it feels alive.
+The atlas is the author learning where he now lives; the racer is what it feels like to move through it.
 Both are the same LiDAR data, read two ways.
-No design doc gets you from “I moved” to “a destructible Waymo you can drive off a Mountain View ramp.”
+No design doc gets you from “I moved” to “a Waymo you can drive across a startup-office floor.”
 Only building does.

 The Sibling: golf

-sf’s quieter sibling, born from the same terrain obsession.
-A personal golf journal that renders the courses you’ve played as interactive 3D terrain, generated from public LiDAR elevation models — plus an embedded Three.js simulator scaffold to eventually play those courses on the same data.
+sf’s quieter sibling, born from the same terrain obsession: a personal golf journal that renders the courses you’ve played as interactive 3D terrain from public LiDAR elevation models — plus an embedded Three.js simulator to eventually play those courses on the same data.
+The journal and the sim load the same elevation.json for every course.
+One source of truth.

-Three structural layers: a Python pipeline (ingest.py) that pulls DEM tiles from USGS 3DEP (no auth), reprojects with rasterio, masks course polygons from OSM, detects feet-vs-meters units, and emits elevation.json + hillshade.png; a Next.js web app (home grid, /courses/[slug] 3D viewer with a 1–6× exaggeration slider, /rounds/new logging form, /sim/[slug]/[hole] iframe wrapper); and a Vite sim at phase-0 (a rotating cube that postMessages readiness to the parent — physics scaffolded, not built).
+Three layers: a Python pipeline that pulls DEM tiles from USGS 3DEP (no auth), reprojects with rasterio, masks course polygons from OSM, detects feet-vs-meters, and emits elevation.json + hillshade.png; a Next.js web app (home grid, /courses/[slug] 3D viewer with a 1–6× exaggeration slider, round-logging form, sim iframe wrapper); and a Vite + Three.js sim played inside that iframe.
 A 244-line DECISIONS.md records the reasoning: why raw Three.js over r3f, why an iframe for the sim, why base: '/sim-app/'.
-Three courses are defined (Bethpage Black, Tobacco Road, Edgewood Tahoe), rendered today from synthetic DEMs while the real-source path is wired but untested.

 Build to Think verdict.
-The loop is explicit in the product: play a course → log the round → study its real terrain in 3D → eventually play it in the sim.
-This round it crossed from pipeline into game — a playable 3-hole prototype (phases A–D) with overhauled swing mechanics landed on top of the terrain.
-Same learning ladder as sf (it even shares Three.js 0.184), but pointed at a hobby instead of a city.
+The loop is explicit in the product: play a course → log the round → study its real terrain in 3D → play it in the sim.
+Same learning ladder as sf (it even shares Three.js 0.184), pointed at a hobby instead of a city.
 Two projects, one pipeline — discovered by building the first and reusing it for the second.

 The Flagship: bookmarks → prompts.ummerr.com